 This Christian Climate Action vigil outside Church House, London, called for radical action by the Church of England in the face of the climate catastrophe that’s killing children in their tens of thousands around the world.

 Later that day the synod voted for a net zero 2030 target.

 Extinction Rebellion Communion Service – October 2019

-Christian Climate Action rebels participate in a communion service in the midst of the Extinction Rebellion in London.
+Members of Christian Climate Action held a communion service in the midst of an Extinction Rebellion in London.

 See also this video of the same event produced by Extinction Rebellion.

 Christian Climate Action Joining with Extinction Rebellion at the October 2019 Rebellion

 Video by Peter Musgrave giving some on-the-ground perspectives of the October 2019 Rebellion.

 As well as prayerful protests we also hold vigils.
 Some contain spoken prayer or singing of Taize chants.
 However many are silent.
 Every Wednesday, a group of Christians pray together in vigil outside of the Houses of Parliament in Westminster.
 Vanessa Elston explains that for her this is part of calling upon a spiritual awakening to what we are doing to God’s creation.
 If you would like to get involved in the Wednesday vigil, email email@example.com

 This video shows Christian Climate Action on “Faith Bridge” (Lambert Bridge) on Day One of the International Rebellion.
 CCA co-ordinated this occupation of the Bridge, creating a multi-faith oasis of peace, prayer and worship over the Thames, together with XR Muslims, XR Jews and XR Buddhists.